JULIOCANCHALA/hugeinc/README.md

 # Huge Navigation Exercise - By Cesar Zapata

-This is the Huge Navigation Exercise completed by Cesar Zapata, using only Vanilla Javascript, and SASS.
+This is the Huge Navigation Exercise completed by Cesar Zapata, using Vanilla Javascript, and SASS.

 ## Get Started